 You can read more about this in the article 'Lower Hutt welcomes Government’s $15 million investment towards Eastern Bays Shared Path'.

 The resource consent application lodged in April 2019 was granted in March 2021.

 The application was notified in November 2019 by GWRC to allow people to lodge submissions in support, opposition or to indicate a neutral position.
-A total of 193 submissions were received with an overwhelming number in support of the shared path proposal (14 requesting that the Project be declined).
+A total of 200 submissions were received with an overwhelming number in support of the shared path proposal (14 requesting that the Project be declined).

 Those that were opposed were mainly around the consistency with planning policies and the management of penguins.
 Further discussions are continuing to work through those concerns.
 HCC has always been committed to finding suitable ways of protecting penguins (and other shorebirds, including oystercatchers) during the construction of the shared path, and identifying safe protection areas for nesting sites and habitats along the Eastern Bays coast.

 A summary of submissions has been published on the Greater Wellington Regional Council website.